gocygo/House-Buzzer-System/README.md

 ### HTML Structure

 The HTML structure comprises a `div` container that includes another `div` for the square, a button for resetting the image, and two buttons for toggling between light and dark modes.

-At the bottom of the page, there's another `div` for credits.

 ```html
 <div id="container">